acne

 • avoid tight-fitting clothing

-• healthy food with a low glycemic index
+• healthy eating with a low glycemic index

 • reduce stress